The Maier Museum of Art

 American Impressionism

-During and following the Civil War American artists adopted many styles of European art as they flocked there to study in the famous academies.
 Deriving their style from French Impressionists, the American Impressionists used loose brushstrokes and a combination of warm and cool colors to capture the effects of sunlight and atmosphere.
 The invention of the metal paint tube in 1840 by American oil painter John Goffe Rand enabled artists to transport paints.
 Prior to this, paint was stored in the bladders of small animals such as pigs.
 To capture the quality of light, American Impressionists painted outdoors, or “en plein air” (in the open air) instead of in the studio.
 They were not concerned with rendering precise details.
 Instead, they wanted to capture the impression of a moment in time.
+They wanted to show how color appears to change at different times of the day as the sun moves across the sky.
 Short, layered brushstrokes are characteristic of American Impressionism.
 Childe Hassam’s Early Evening after Snowfall presents New York City in the winter, while John Twachtman’s Azaleas, shows a garden in the late summer or spring.

 Mary Cassatt, the only American artist invited to exhibit with the Impressionists in Paris, is known for her portraits of women and portrayals of mothers and children caught in everyday moments.
 Sketch of Mother and Daughter Looking at Baby is a pastel drawing created in preparation for a painting.
+The final painting, in the White House Art Collection, shows a different composition and amount of detail than the sketch.

-GALLERY 3: 1910 – 1950
+GALLERY 3: 1929 – 2019

 Abstraction